seankross/the-unix-workbench/docs/01-What-is-Unix.md

 glowing text, furiously typing in commands and shouting something like "Spike them!"
 Using the command line interface lets you enter lines of code into a shell (also called a console) and that code instructs your computer to perform a specific task.
-Throughout this book I may use the terms command line, shell, and console interchangeably.
+Throughout this book, I may use the terms command line, shell, and console interchangeably.
 You'll learn about using the command line in the Command Line Basics chapter.